Are you considering becoming a self represented litigant?

 4. Not Being Fully Prepared to Present Their Case

 Preparing for a trial is no simple task.
 Exhibits must be identified, marked and organized so that they are easy to locate and present.
-Opening statements, direct examinations, cross examinations and closing argument must be outlined.
+Opening statements, direct examinations, cross examinations, and closing arguments must be outlined.

 Finally, each side needs to be prepared to present and argue any outstanding legal issues.
 Not putting in the time to prepare and “winging it” will not work.
 Even if a person has a strong case, they may very well lose at trial if the presentation is lacking.